akashpawar6474/DSA-/README.md

 327. Special Integer(sp) => this is same problem like aggressive cows where we have to binary search and then cal for each mid if we can satify the condition VGP
 328. Remove Covered Intervals => simple brute force will work here
 329. Find median in row wise sorted matrix(sp -gfg) => VIMP problem of binary search
+330. The painter’s partition problem(sp - gfg) => this is classic binary search problem like koko's bananas
+331.